 - If you want that Link to be open in a New tab (when clicked), then you need to CHECK the box saying Open in a new tab.

 You can also link to your published blog posts or pages.To do so, you need to click on Or link to existing content and then Search by the name of post or page.
 Once you find the post or page, you wanna link to.
-Click on that Post or Page and It’ll automatically fetch the link of that post or page.
+Click on that Post or Page and It’ll automatically fetch the link to post or page.

 How to Create a Link in HTML: